 About the Program

 The intention is to provide a win-win for the non-profit partner and Harlequin Productions.
-The non profit partner gets an opportunity to raise money or to thank their generous donors or dedicated volunteers.
+The non profit partner gets an opportunity to raise money or to thank their generous donors, staff or dedicated volunteers.
 In return, Harlequin’s cast and crew will benefit greatly by having a full audience for its final dress rehearsal.
 The audience is an essential element in live theater.
 A full house provides the cast and crew with that vital audience response following four weeks of closed rehearsals.

 At the Event